 The healing power of being physically ‘in’ a therapy room is very compelling.
 All sensory cues are more easily accessed to a trained, empathetic counsellor.
 The act of stepping into a room focused on therapy can provide immediate comfort for some clients and allow them to make the transition to a therapeutic conversation more swiftly.

 What I think I love most about online counselling is its accessibility – it has opened up counselling as a therapeutic option for many more people.
 For some clients living in very rural areas being able to access face-to-face counselling can be very difficult.
 And for others, people with health conditions that make travel more difficult and individuals suffering from challenging anxieties like agoraphobia, online counselling allows them a way to access support that perhaps otherwise would not be possible.

 Online counselling, in some forms, can provide greater anonymity.
-This sometimes helps individuals struggling with overwhelming emotions such as with shame to take the first step in to therapy.
-Some clients find they are able to express themselves more easily when not ‘in’ a room; with a number of people finding the written form helpful for self-reflection.
-Critically, whether the client remains anonymous or not, is the need for the counsellor to convey absolute acceptance of the client, with no judgement, is a key aspect of the therapeutic power of counselling.
+This sometimes helps individuals struggling with overwhelming emotions, such as shame or sadness, to take the first step in to therapy.
+Some clients find they are able to express themselves more easily when not ‘in’ a room.